knz/systems-programming/myconv.rst

   declared in a ``.h`` file, in accordance with the C coding standard.
   The submitted archive may (but needs not) include a test program.
 - you must not include any standard/system header in your code; nor use any function from the standard C library.
+You may use functions from a previous assignment (by including their source in your submission).

 Function semantics
 ==================